supercomplicated/content-ops-starter/content/pages/index.md

       Super intelligence is super complicated.
 We make it easy to understand and use.
     text: >
-      Super intelligence can be super complicated but it doesn't have to be.
+      Super intelligence is super complicated, and our mission is to make it easy.
 We build models, apps and services that make it real simple for users to enjoy super complicated AI tech to make every day living more productive, fun and easier.
     actions:
       - label: See Case Studies
         altText: ''